top of page

 Licensed Clinical Psychologist

-John received his doctorate in clinical psychology with an emphasis in depth psychology from Pacifica Graduate Institute in Carpinteria, California.
-Prior to his doctoral research, he taught high school courses on Ethics, Social Justice, World Religions, and Holocaust Studies in his hometown of Fort Pierce, Florida.
-He worked as a clinician in Pittsburgh, Pennsylvania for 6 years in residential, partial hospitalization, and private practice settings before moving to Illinois in 2015.
-While in Pittsburgh, he developed a specialty in child's play therapy and adolescent psychology alongside psychoanalytic treatment of adults and couples.
-He is the founder of the Center for Psychodynamic Psychotherapy.
+John is the founder of the Center for Psychodynamic Psychotherapy.
+He received his doctorate in clinical psychology with an emphasis in depth psychology from Pacifica Graduate Institute in Carpinteria, California.
+Prior to his doctoral research, he taught courses on Ethics, Social Justice, World Religions, and Holocaust Studies in his hometown of Fort Pierce, Florida.
+John worked as a clinician in Pittsburgh, Pennsylvania for 6 years in residential, partial hospitalization, and private practice settings before moving to Illinois.
+He has been in private practice since 2015.

 Publications and Research:

 John is the co-editor of the book, Psychology as the Discipline of Interiority: 'The Psychological Difference' in the work of Wolfgang Giegerich.
-He has lectured internationally and is published on topics related to psychology and the Holocaust.
-He has a particular interest in psychodynamic post-Jungian therapy and analysis, i.e., the works of James Hillman and Wolfgang Giegerich, as well as a thoughtful and comprehensive approach to exploring one's dream life.
-Clinically, John practices as a psychoanalytic relational therapist.
-Outside of his role as therapist, he enjoys tennis, fishing, songwriting, and playing his guitar.
+He has lectured on topics related to psychology and the Holocaust, bringing aspects of post-Jungian therapy and analysis, i.e., the works of James Hillman and Wolfgang Giegerich, to bear on this subject matter.
+John is also very interested in the ways in which exploring dreams and fantasies can shed light on one's psychological experience .
+Clinically, John practices as a psychoanalytic relational therapist and draws upon psychoanalytic, Jungian, relational and various philosophical traditions to inform his work.
+Outside of his role as a therapist, John plays tennis and enjoys biking as well.

 Contact: info@psychodynamicchicago.com